Versione italiana qui

 A while ago the issue of Jus Soli stirred a heated debate in the Italian political scene, specifically after several cases of -I hate to say it- non-Italians achieving success in Italy.
 People such as Ghali (who is born in Italy from Tunisian parents) and Mahmood (who won the San Remo festival and is going to represent Italy in Eurovision) shed light over the fact that children of immigrants should be considered Italian citizens being born on the Italian land.
 Of course the debate over Mahmood had a different layout: he was born to an Italian mom and an Egyptian dad.
 Therefore, he is indeed considered an Italian citizen.
 Mahmood’s competitor won the popular vote but judges voted for Mahmood.
 In addition, the situation had what it exactly needed to escalate… A politician like Matteo Salvini.
 It was the deputy Prime Minister who highlighted the “reverse discrimination” against Italians!

 Those who oppose Jus Soli believe it will make everyone flock into this country and have kids who, once born here, can become Italian citizens.
 The children who are born in this country are supposed to go school here and learn the language of this country.
-The common complaints made by the conservatives about the immigrants not integrating in the society and not learning the language of the country, regardless of how imprecise and badly-argued for it is, do not comply with this situation.
+The common complaints made by the conservatives about the immigrants not integrating in the society and not learning the language of the country, regardless of how imprecise and badly-argued for it is, do not apply to this situation.
 Moreover, the ongoing situation for kids born on the national territory will even lead to more conflict and contrast between them and the kids whose parents are not immigrants (at least over the past 100 years; since in the long run everyone is immigrant.)
 The way these identities are highlighted at schools can eventually develop into social labels that can generate more hostility in the future and in their worst cases transform into racism and xenophobia.

 The issue at stake here is that Jus Soli opposers have a concern that is being projected in a wrong direction.
 They know that the governments are incompetent and lack the expertise to handle these situations; This is actually what we have in common!
 Our solutions are totally different though: we believe in different types of governments, made up of more skilled people who have the honesty and scrupulousness needed to handle this issue.
 On the other hand, those against Jus Soli prefer governments who, instead of solving the problem, simply tend to erase it.
 Marginalization, brutalization, deportation, closing the borders, dehumanizing people and turning them into Other are not the solutions.
 Most of all because these strategies will not make our streets crime-free or our jobs come back.
 There will be less crime when there is a more fair distribution of wealth in the society or our jobs not shipped overseas in order to avoid paying decent salaries or taxes.
 These are the reasons why we need competent governments.
 Governments who tend to erase the problem, are highly unlikely to be able to help with these issues.